xingskycn/toolbox/sendmail/README.md

 ## sendmail

-A command-line tool for send email
+A command-line tool to send email

 ### Install
 ```